Doctors Note Logo

 Next Steps

 Benign prostatic hyperplasia is common and manageable.
 Early recognition of symptoms and timely treatment can prevent complications and improve quality of life.
-Before your doctor's appointment, take a few minutes to complete a free Benign Prostatic Hyperplasia symptom assessment to help you clearly communicate your symptoms and concerns.
+Before your doctor's appointment, consider taking a few minutes to check your symptoms—tools like Ubie's free AI symptom checker can help you organize your thoughts and communicate more effectively with your healthcare provider.

 Always discuss any concerns or changes in your urinary health with a healthcare professional.
 If you notice anything that could be serious—like sudden inability to urinate, heavy bleeding, high fever or intense pain—speak to a doctor or go to the hospital immediately.